 tapping it will ask if you want to delete the photo.
 In the Gmail app -

 or other email app, it will appear when a message is open or

 selected - tapping it will delete the message.
 A trash can will appear

 - Smartphones and tablets have 'virtual keyboards' that pop up when the

 device thinks you want to type some text.
 As is often the case with

 Android, different device models feature different keyboards - and you

 can install replacement keyboard apps, so your keyboard may look

 different.
-See: Best Keyboard for Android
+See: Best Keyboards for

 - the images below are of Google's Gboard